 5️⃣ Step 5: Smart waste management

 While having a zero waste kitchen is #goals, living completely waste-free may not be realistic for most of us.
 That’s why it’s important to know where your waste is going when it leaves your home so you can make sure your kitchen is as low-impact as possible.

-- Compost as much as possible: after ensuring you have as little food scraps as possible (by sticking to a meal plan and only buying what you need!), make a habit of composting food scraps and other biodegradable kitchen products.
+- Compost as much as possible: after ensuring you have as little food scraps as possible (by sticking to a meal plan and only buying what you need!), make a habit of composting food scraps and other biodegradable kitchen products (like composting tea bags!).

 - Reuse, reuse, reuse: instead of throwing out those condiment jars and containers, save what you can for use around the home.
 Put this trash to use as lunch containers, spice jars, or simple organizational tools

 - Recycle when necessary: make sure to recycle what cannot be composted or reused instead of sending recyclable products to the landfill

 - Buy a smaller trash can: while we are big proponents of composting, reusing, and recycling in the kitchen, it’s inevitable that we have some trash that goes to a landfill (something we’re trying to reduce each day).
 One thing that has been helpful for us is to have a smaller trash can, which means we are forced to rethink where our trash goes before throwing it out